KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 For a simple proof that unit tests cannot do everything a type system can do, you can use a type system to prove that your code terminates.
-Doing this with a dynamic language is called 'the halting problem'.
+Doing this with an unrestricted dynamic language is the halting problem.

 More importantly, with a non-optional type system, you can't slack off from making your code robust.
 The type checker will keep you honest.
 You can choose to not write unit tests and your code will still run.

+Another take on this [here](http://evanfarrer.blogspot.ca/2012/06/unit-testing-isnt-enough-you-need.html).

 ## Dynamically typed languages don't have types